-The Safer Ryedale local delivery group will continue to explore opportunities for attracting external funding to compliment local delivery and will work to ensure that Ryedale benefits from national, regional and local projects.
-The local delivery group will continue to work with key partners in utilising both financial and human resources in delivering actions.
+The Safer Ryedale Local Delivery Group will continue to explore opportunities for attracting external funding to compliment local delivery and will work to ensure that Ryedale benefits from national, regional and local projects.
+We will continue to work with key partners in sourcing both financial and human resources to deliver actions.